 - 1. It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
 In these circumstances we will make the best possible arrangements whilst maintaining the integrity of your trip. - 2.
 The domestic airlines in this region have frequent schedule changes.
-For this reason, we have indicated morning, afternoon or evening flights only in the following section.
-Your Local Guide or National Escort will inform you of any schedule. - 3.
+For this reason we have indicated morning, afternoon or evening flights only.
+Your Local Guide or National Escort will inform you of any schedule changes as they are informed of them. - 3.
 The Taj Mahal is currently undergoing renovations to its exterior.
 The work is estimated to be completed by March 2018 and will be done in phases so that visitors to the Taj will still be able to experience the beauty of this architectural wonder.